googleinterns/open-sesame/CONTRIBUTING.md

 OpenSesame team members will be assigned to review your pull requests.
 Once the pull requests are approved by two team members and pass continuous integration checks, an OpenSesame member will squash and merge your pull request with the master branch.
+The site will be redeployed on a monthly basis, so it may take a while for your changes to be deployed.
+Currently we deploy the site manually, which takes a while.
-After approval and merging, the site will be redeployed on a monthly basis.
-This is done to ensure that we get a good amount of progress onto the website before new versions are rolled out.
+To save us time we want to ensure that we get a good amount of progress on the website before new versions are rolled out.
+If someone would like to automate our deployment process we would really appreciate it.

 If you want to contribute, start working through the OpenSesame codebase, navigate to the